 Federal Supplemental Educational Opportunity Grant (SEOG)

-Pell grant recipients have preference.
+Pell grant recipients receive preference.
 The awards range from $100 to $1,000 per year.

 Federal Work Study (FWS)

 Students can obtain part-time employment on or off-campus during the academic year and summer.
-The average award is $2,400 per academic year.
-Students earn $ 8.00 per hour and are paid every two weeks.
-Off-campus employment must be with a public or private non-profit agency and arranged with the financial aid office.
+The average award is $3,300 per academic year.
+Students earn $11.00 per hour and are paid every two weeks.
+Off-campus employment must be with a non-profit agency and arranged through the financial aid office.